banjioyewole/homebridge-gong/README.md

 Tl;dr

-npm install -g homebridge-gong
+`npm install -g homebridge-gong`
+You have to be in the directory above it to be able to run this command

-Register in homekit using:
+Register in Homekit using:

 ```{